Understanding dog behaviour

 These dogs aren't happy and want you to stay away or go away.

-1. Dog is standing with a stiffened body posture, weight forward, ears are up, hair raised, eyes looking at you - pupils dark and enlarged - tail is up and stiff, wrinkled nose.
+With a stiffened body posture, weight forward, ears are up, hair raised, eyes looking at you - pupils dark and enlarged - tail is up and stiff, wrinkled nose.

-3. Dog is standing with body down and weight towards the back, head tilted upwards, mouth tight, lips drawn back, teeth exposed, eyes staring, ears back and down, snarling.
+With body down and weight towards the back, head tilted upwards, mouth tight, lips drawn back, teeth exposed, eyes staring, ears back and down, snarling.

 If you're concerned about your dog's behaviour, speak to your vet first.
 They may then refer you to a clinical animal behaviourist.